Axelrod-Python/Axelrod/docs/tutorials/getting_started/tournament_results.rst

 - Payoff difference means: the mean score differences.
 - Cooperation counts: the number of times each player cooperated.
 - Normalised cooperation: cooperation count per turn.
+- Normalised cooperation: cooperation count per turn.
+- State distribution: the count of each type of state of a match
+- Normalised state distribution: the normalised count of each type of state of a match
 - Cooperation rating: cooperation rating of each player
 - Vengeful cooperation: a morality metric from the literature (see :ref:`morality-metrics`).